mikrostew/advent-of-code/2019/day-10.md

 Find the best location for a new monitoring station.
 How many other asteroids can be detected from that location?

 To begin, [get your puzzle input](https://adventofcode.com/2019/day/10/input).

+Your puzzle answer was `286`.

+The first half of this puzzle is complete!
+It provides one gold star: *